MayaR7567/Web-Porfolio-Project/README.md

 # Web-Porfolio-Project
-A Completed Website to be used as a grade for essential skills html and for a professional development portfolio.
+A Completed Website used as a grade for essential skills html and for a professional development portfolio.